You are here

 Six essential tips for video interviews

-Are you applying for jobs abroad?
-If you are, there is a good chance you’ll need to do at least one of your job interviews over video.
-Don’t panic.
-There are a few advantages to this type of interview.
-Here are some video interview tips to make sure you present yourself in the best light during the interview
+While this may feel different from what you are used to, there are a few advantages to this type of interview.
+Here are some video interview tips to make sure you present yourself in the best light during the interview.

-1. Power, connection and your device
+1. Power, connection, and your device

-2. Light, background and what to wear
+2. Light, background, and what to wear

 You need to be away from all distractions when you sit down for your interview.
 Choose a quiet room somewhere and make sure that any people who are around are aware that you should not be disturbed.

-6. Wait before speaking
+6. Pause before speaking

 Often on camera there is a delay.
 Like on news broadcasts, it is a good idea to wait a few seconds before responding to a question in case there is a delay.
 You do not want a situation where you accidentally end up rudely cutting your interviewer off mid-sentence.